InfraLore/make_for_devops/chapters/03-make_fundamentals.md

 	kubectl apply -f k8s/deployment.yaml
 ```

-The pattern: use file targets as markers for expensive operations, then reference them from phony targets.
-This gives you both repeatability (phony) and efficiency (file-based caching).
+The pattern: use file targets as markers for expensive operations, then
+reference them from phony targets.
+This gives you both repeatability (phony) and
+efficiency (file-based caching).
+If you're actually generating files, though,
+you really should be using file targets, because Make gives you a wealth of
+features you want to take advantage of.

 \begin{calloutbox}[File Dependencies: Optimization, Not Default] Use file-based
 dependencies when: \begin{itemize} \item The operation is expensive
 (multi-minute Docker builds) \item The inputs rarely change (Dockerfile,
-requirements.txt) \item Re-running unnecessarily wastes time or resources
+requirements.txt) \item Re-running unnecessarily wastes time or resources \item You're generating a file :-)
 \end{itemize}

 Stick with phony targets when: